skyout/tips.js/README.md

 ```
 settings = {
     action: 'focus',            // tooltip display event (click, focus, hover)
     debug: false,               // debug console
     element: '.error'           // selector to run the tooltip on
     fadeSpeed: 200,             // fade speed
     html5: true,                // uses aside for tooltip instead of div for html5 supported browsers
     preventDefault: false,      // prevent default event when element is clicked on
     tailLength: 14,             // width/length of the tooltip tail for positioning
-    tooltipClass: ''         // class to add to tooltip
+    tooltipClass: '',           // class to add to tooltip
+    removeAll: false,           // removes all tooltip bindings
+    removeSpecific: false,      // removes specific tooltip binding (requires element and action)
 }
 ```